melon-melon/hey/src/index.md

 # Hey. 🍉🍉

-This will be our team page. _Neat, hm?_
+This is our team page. _Neat, hm?_

-It's still a bit empty. _I know._
+It's still a bit empty. _I know.
+We're working on it._

-Take care, see ya.
+Check it out: